laritse/Capstone_Project/README.md

 - Tableau

-The above was used to create a visual representation of the data and communicate insights and trend patterns.
+The above was used to create a visual representation of the data and communicate insights and trends.